qinyanjuidavid/SaveONE-life/README.md

 implementation 'com.google.firebase:firebase-auth:21.0.1'

 ```
-- Donor can opt to Donate without an account, but this has limitations for example he/she(Donor) will not be able to participate on [SaveONE -life forum](#Public Forum (SaveONE life)).
+- Donor can opt to Donate without an account, but this has limitations for example he/she(Donor) will not be able to participate on [SaveONE -life forum](#Home Page).
 > - If donor wish to participate on SaveONE life forum, he/she must have an account.

 > ## Orphange / Children's Home Authentication